-The BAC Trans Culture Camp project is a multiple mechanism based holistic community outreach program with the motive to support, educate and make youth aware/mobilized through the arts, by producing profiling opportunities and exposure in the changing socio-cultural context of Nepal, especially after the earthquake(s) of 2015.
-As the project name suggests, it has a special purpose and focus on art as a powerful medium for transformational social and cultural change.
+The BAC Trans Culture Camp project is a multiple mechanism-based holistic community outreach program with the motive to support, educate and make youth aware/mobilized through the arts, by producing profiling opportunities and exposure in the changing socio-cultural context of Nepal, especially after the earthquake(s) of 2015.
+As the project name suggests, it has a special purpose and focuses on art as a powerful medium for transformational social and cultural change.

 1. Support Development Camp at BAC

-The ’Support Development Camp’ as the first component of the project is 3 to 6 months in and out camp, where all participating creative youth will work under supervision of BAC and the external facilitators.
-During the camp period, there will be series of trans media and visual documentation workshops and trainings.
+The ’Support Development Camp’ as the first component of the project is 3 to 6 months in and out camp, where all participating creative youth will work under the supervision of BAC and the external facilitators.
+During the camp period, there will be a series of transmedia and visual documentation workshops and training.
 This will not only provide a workspace to produce artworks but also a platform for networking, exchange with visiting artists, musicians, writers and other professionals.
-In the mean time, they will also work and prepare for the second component, the Community Outreach Camp.
-At the end of the session artists will have to prepare an open exposition to public.
+In the meantime, they will also work and prepare for the second component, the Community Outreach Camp.
+At the end of the session, artists will have to prepare an open exposition to the public.

 Detailed action plans:

 1.1 What is the goal(s) Support Development Camp?

 - To empower and support the local community, aspiring and emerging artists by providing workspace and artwork production fund

 - To develop technical skills and networks by offering mentorship, workshops and training